March of Harmonias

 The Galsitanic Intrusion

 It is rare that one person has such a major effect on the face of the Lands of Warlderia who is not of royal birth or high magical power; Galsitan Gresvurian was one such person.
 Galsitan was, and probably still is, a half-elf bard of great charm and skill though of limited modesty and debatable scruples.
 His detractors called him vain and self-centred but even they could not deny his superb bardic skills and gift for extraordinary performances.
 Galsitan was adventuring with the Heroes of Everwatch in a subterranean area underneath ruined settlement of Vrowbin when the party were magically linked to the fey plane of Anywn.
 He had reason to perform and did so in such an exquisite way that the Fey Queen and her Sidhe Court were aware of him; She came from her realm and visited him and when she left she took parts of Harmonias with her and left parts of her realm behind.
 The Silver Woods of Puevon and the Golden Woods of Anwyn appeared and Morteisa, the necromancer’s lair, vanished.
 Overall it has been a great improvement for Harmonias even allowing for the less good inclined fey folk that appeared.
 Unfortunately the remaining humanoids of Harmonias suddenly found that there were elves, half elves and all manner of fey folk bordering them; they reacted in a predictable fashion.
-As the heroes and the Sisterhood of Anwyn try to stop an invasion by a thousand orcs Galsitan plays his trump card.
+As the heroes and the Sisterhood of Anwyn tried to stop an invasion by a thousand orcs, Galsitan played his trump card.
 He once again performed to summon the Fey Queen and once again performed so well she arrived.
 On a mere whim she sent the orc horde ‘away’ saving the Golden Woods but taking Galsitan away with her.
 Though only a minute had passed for the other heroes, a year and a day had passed for Galsitan spent in the wonder of the Sidhe Court.
 The pain of being back in the mundane world hurt the bard but his music saved the day and totally altered the geography of the Lands of Warlderia.

 The Final Victory

-The fighting in the south of Harmonias had reached a degree of stalemate with the humanoids ‘freeing’ their human slaves while the civil conflict in Aelfshaw distracting the Duchess and her allies.
+The fighting in the south of Harmonias had reached a degree of stalemate with the humanoids ‘freeing’ their human slaves while a civil conflict in Aelfshaw distracting the Duchess and her allies.
 The intervention of Kapyln the Necromancer had forced a ceasefire and it lasted till the Galsitanic Intrusion.
 Then suddenly there were elves, half elves and all manner of fey folk bordering the humanoids who reacted in a predictable fashion.
 The Satyrs of the Fawn Hills were defeated and only the intervention of the Heroes of Everwatch and Dîmeril Laeghartha stopped a humanoid advance and slaughter.
 Spurred in to action Everwatch made an alliance with the fey folk and attacked.
 The humanoids were caught between two forces and routed.
 Soon Agrabash fell and the remnants were besieged in Eastward Bay.
 Many orcs, goblins and the like tried to flee but in the end the settlement was stormed and the humanoids put to the sword though many a poor slave died with them as well.
 Eastward Bay was the last place to be liberated and it was the bloodiest battle in terms of sheer numbers of dead.
 With the south finally conquered and the new fey lands allies, the Duchess left her godfather Rufus Renfrew to rule in her stead.

 Settlements: